50% off all plans.Ends 14 June 2026Claim 50% off

 Two Different Break-Even Questions

-Break-Even Volume (BEV) and Break-Even Sales Change (BESC) are often confused because both have "break-even" in the name.
+Break-Even Volume (BEV) and Break-Even Sales Change (BESC) are often confused because both carry "break-even" in the name.
 They answer different questions, and using the wrong one is a common source of bad commitment decisions.

-Both are needed for a complete pricing decision.
 A new SKU launch needs BEV to test viability and BESC to test the proposed launch price against shopper elasticity.
 A promotional event needs BEV to test whether incremental volume covers the event-specific fixed costs (display fees, slotting, in-store activation) and BESC to test whether the funded discount destroys more contribution than it gains in volume.

 The risk of confusing them is real.
 A brand team that uses BESC alone to evaluate a launch will often conclude that the launch needs only modest sales because the percentage threshold looks small.
 The fixed costs of the launch are not in the BESC calculation.
 The launch ships, the volume comes in below BEV, and the line loses money in year one even though the BESC threshold was technically cleared.